Services

 );

-Services take an optional second parameter, similar to Entities, with a client and table.
-Using this constructor interface, the Service will utilize the values from those entities, if they were provided, or be passed values to override the client or table name on the individual entities.
+As with Entities, Services take an optional second parameter that allows you to specify a client and table.
+Using this constructor interface, the Service will inherit these values from its entities, if they were provided.
+Values passed directly to the Service will override the client or table values on the individual entities.

 Options